MillyLegion/crwn-clothing/reactNotes.md

 location props:
 - pathName - returns the full path name

+## higher-order component is a function that takes a component and returns a new component.
 withRouter - highest level component, which modifies components and retruns it